/Physical Modeling/Fluids/Gas/Valves & Orifices/Directional Control Valves/Check Valve (G)

 — parameter value ISO reference density;

-When the pressure ratio exceeds the value of the parameters Laminar flow pressure ratio, , there is a smooth transition to usage of the linearised equation:
+When is the pressure ratio exceeds the value of the parameter Laminar flow pressure ratio, , there is a smooth transition to using the linearized equation:

-When the pressure ratio falls below the critical pressure ratio , the flow becomes critical and the equation is used:
+When is the pressure ratio falls below the critical pressure ratio , the flow becomes critical, and the equation is used:

-The value of Sonic conductance parameter Valve parameterization is for pneumatic systems.
+Meaning Sonic conductance the parameter Valve parameterization designed for pneumatic systems.
 If you use this value for gases other than air, you may need to adjust the acoustic conductivity value by the square root of the specific gravity.

-For more information on the mass flow equations when the parameter Valve parameterization is set to Sonic conductance, see [1].
+More detailed information about the mass flow equations when for the parameter Valve parameterization the value is set Sonic conductance, is given in [1].

-If the parameter Valve parameterization is set to the value of Orifice area, the mass flow rate of is defined as:
+If for the parameter Valve parameterization the value is set Orifice area, then the mass consumption defined as:

 where

-- is the area of the orifice or valve;
+— the area of the hole or valve;

 — parameter value Cross-sectional area at ports A and B;